kiwi-23/philippa/README.md

 <b>duty</b> = the kind of obligation we’re adhering to.

 <br>
-“Philippa” is a neural network that is trained on this crowdsourced data.
-She has learnt to make ethical choices beyond what the arithmetic scope of (5 lives > 1 life) allows.
+<p>“Philippa” is a neural network that is trained on this crowdsourced data.
+She has learnt to make ethical choices beyond what the arithmetic scope of (5 lives > 1 life) allows.</p>

-For a detailed reading, here is the full <a href="http://dl.dropboxusercontent.com/s/go7kfmc408d4tfi/Philippa%20-%20Research%20Paper.pdf?dl=0">research paper</a>.
+<p>For a detailed reading, here is the full <a href="http://dl.dropboxusercontent.com/s/go7kfmc408d4tfi/Philippa%20-%20Research%20Paper.pdf?dl=0">research paper</a>.</p>